caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 At the Chopra Center, we commonly hear from new meditators who are able to sleep soundly for the first time in years after just a few days of daily meditation practice.
 Other common benefits of meditation include improved concentration, decreased blood pressure, reduced stress and anxiety, and enhanced immune function.
-You can learn more about the benefits of meditation in a recent post, "Why Meditate?" on the Chopra Center blog.
+You can learn more about the [benefits of meditation][benef] in a recent post, ["Why Meditate?"][whymeditate] on the Chopra Center blog.

 ### Myth #4: Meditation is escapism.
 **Truth:** The real purpose of meditation isn't to tune out and get away from it all but to tune in and